seamplex/feenox/doc/tutorials/320-thermal/README.md

 k(x,y) = 1 + x - y/2
 ```

 Then, using the differential equation we can work out what the source needs to be in order for that manufactured temperature to be the solution.
-For that end we use the [`derivative`](https://www.seamplex.com/feenox/doc/feenox-manual.html#derivative) functional:
+For that end we use the [`derivative`](https://www.seamplex.com/feenox/doc/feenox-manual.html#derivative) functional:^[Note that an actual verification using MMS would need an analytical expression for the source term (see <https://github.com/seamplex/feenox/tree/main/tests/mms>).
+In this case, we are using the `derivative` functional which computes a numerical result.]

 ```feenox
 VAR x' x'' y' y''